 Fiscal cliff: A sudden drop in school resources available to pay for planned spending when a funding source ends with no immediate replacement.

 Fiscal year (FY): The annual period for an operating budget.
 In DC, the fiscal year begins October 1 and ends September 30—the same fiscal year followed by the federal government.
 Most states, including Maryland and Virginia, begin their fiscal years on July 1.

-Intra-district funds: An accounting mechanism to track payments for services provided by one District agency on behalf of another District agency.
+Intra-district funds: Payments for services provided by one District agency on behalf of another District agency.

 Local Education Agencies (LEAs): An organization that operates publicly funded schools, included DC Public Schools (DCPS) and more than 60 charter organizations.

 Local School Advisory Teams (LSAT): Groups of elected and appointed members that advise the principal on school improvement plans, budget proposals, and other important matters.